EXCLUSIVE-Chilean copper miners 'considering production cuts' -industry association

 SANTIAGO, April 3 (Reuters) - Copper miners in Chile are considering cutting production amid strict measures to contain the spread of the new coronavirus, an association of companies in the sector has told Reuters.

-A report by the National Mining Society (Sonami), which represents all miners of the red metal across Chile, the world's largest producer, said the realities of coronavirus were forcing the companies it represents to weigh tough decisions.
+A report by Sonami, which represents copper miners across Chile, the world's largest producer, said the realities of the coronavirus were forcing companies to weigh tough decisions.

-Large companies have reduced manpower at their mines by up to 25% to 30% in a bid to cut contagion risks while others, such as state-run giant Codelco CODEL.UL, the world's largest copper miner, have suspended expansion and improvement projects.
+Large companies have reduced the workforce at their mines by up to 30% in a bid to cut contagion risks while others, such as state-run giant Codelco CODEL.UL, the world's largest copper miner, have suspended expansion and improvement projects.

-Sonami said the small and medium-sized companies it represents had been particularly hard-hit since they do not have the financial resources behind them of the multinational giants such as such as BHP BHP.AX, Anglo American AAL.L, Glencore GLEN.L and Antofagasta ANTO.L, which operate in the country.
+Sonami said the small and medium-sized companies it represents had been particularly hard-hit since they do not have the financial resources behind them of multinational giants such as BHP BHP.AX, Anglo American AAL.L, and Antofagasta ANTO.L.

+Anglo American told Reuters it would announce any eventual impact on production, but said it "believed that (the impact) would be minimal considering that it could continue processing stock-piled mineral."

+Antofagasta said the temporary reduction in its workforce to date had had a "limited" impact on production but that it planned to review its annual output projections in its first quarter report.

-Sonami said that some medium-sized miners, already hard hit by softening global prices of the metal, had already started temporarily closing operations.
+Sonami said that some medium-sized miners, already hard hit by softening global copper prices, had begun temporarily closing operations.

-On Thursday the government said there were now 3,404 cases, 18 deaths and 335 people who had recovered from COVID-19.
+On Friday the Chilean government reported 3,737 confirmed cases of coronavirus and 22 deaths from COVID-19 to date.

-(Reporting by Fabian Cambero, writing by Aislinn Laing Editing by Chizu Nomiyama)
+(Reporting by Fabian Cambero, writing by Aislinn Laing Editing by Chizu Nomiyama and Rosalba O'Brien)

 ((Aislinn.Laing@thomsonreuters.com; +56 223704250;))